 Thai food is quite tasty and balanced (mostly rice, vegetables and meat or tofu).
 So when you eat local food twice or three times a day and have some fruit for a snack, it’s hard to gain weight.
 We normally bought breakfast and snacks from 7 Eleven.

 Alcohol is surprisingly expensive in Thailand.
-It felt stupid to pay almost 2 dollars for one beer when a whole meal cost half less.
+It felt stupid to pay almost 2 euros for one beer when a whole meal cost half less.
 From time to time we did enjoy a couple of cold beers but overall, we didn’t party almost at all.

 We spent about one week in hostel dorms and the rest of the time in private rooms or bungalows.
 Additionally we spent two nights at Jarkko’s friend’s place.
-On average, we paid $4 each for the accommodation so we managed to lodge on a quite low price.
+On average, we paid 3,35 euros each for the accommodation so we managed to lodge on a quite low price.
 We never booked anything in advance but just walked directly to places and asked about the prices.
 This might not work that well in the busiest high season but in March we didn’t have any problem to find a place to stay.
 On Koh Phangan we found a hostel where we got to stay 5 nights for the price of 3 nights.
-Thanks to that, the price for one night was only about 2 dollars.
+Thanks to that, the price for one night was only about 2 euros.

-Overall, we are quite pleased with the daily budget of $15 in Thailand.
+Overall, we are quite pleased with the daily budget of 12,55 euros in Thailand.
 Especially that with this money we could live without counting every penny and spend time on islands.
 We skipped the west coast of Thailand this time but at least we have places to return to later on.

 Travel budget in Cambodia